AlejandroGorgues/AstroCabTools/README.md

 + mrs_spec_chan.py - Visualization of relationship emitted wavelength and density flux associate (BETA version).
 + mrs_det_plot.py - Manipulation of astronomic images based of frame and integration values (BETA version).
 + fit_line.py - Representation of multiple gauss fitted models based on an spectrum.
-+ cube_ans.py - Representation and analyisis of miri cubes
++ cube_ans.py - Representation and analysis of miri cubes
-+ mrs_subviz.py - Representation and analyisis of all MRS subbands
++ mrs_subviz.py - Representation and analysis of all MRS subbands
 + quick_spec.py - Easy representation of spectra with specific format and from fit__line, cube_ans and mrs_subviz
 + all_tools - Interface that allows to load each tool without using command line.